thwaythwayhtet/SQL-Data-Analystics-Portfolio-Project/README.md

 **🔍 3.
 Performance Analysis** <br>

-1. Current Sales vs Average Sales Performance
+1. Current Sales vs Average Sales Performance <br>
 ![database](https://github.com/thwaythwayhtet/SQL-Data-Analystics-Portfolio-Project/blob/main/images/3.1.0.png) <br>
 ![database](https://github.com/thwaythwayhtet/SQL-Data-Analystics-Portfolio-Project/blob/main/images/3.1.1.png) <br>

-2. Analyze the yearly performance of products by comparing their sales to both the average sales performance of the product and the previous year’s sales
+2. Analyze the yearly performance of products by comparing their sales to both the average sales performance of the product and the previous year’s sales <br>
 ![database](https://github.com/thwaythwayhtet/SQL-Data-Analystics-Portfolio-Project/blob/main/images/3.1.2.png) <br>

 **🔍 4.
 Proportional Analysis** <br>
 *Note: To analyze how an individual part is performing compared to the overall, allowing us to understand which category has the greatest impact on the business*

-1. Which categories contribute the most to overall sales.
+1. Which categories contribute the most to overall sales. <br>
-   >> Most of the business Revenue comes from ‘Bike’ and the remaining categories are minor contributors to business.
-Businesses only rely on one category and relying on one core business is too risky. <br>
+   > Most of the business Revenue comes from ‘Bike’ and the remaining categories are minor contributors to business.
+Businesses only rely on one category and relying on one core business is too risky. <br><br>
 ![database](https://github.com/thwaythwayhtet/SQL-Data-Analystics-Portfolio-Project/blob/main/images/4.1.png) <br>

 2. Which subcategories contribute the most to overall sales.
-   >> In terms of sub-category, road bikes contributed nearly 50% of the revenue share, followed by Mountain Bikes (34%) and Touring Bikes (13%) respectively. <br>
+   > In terms of sub-category, road bikes contributed nearly 50% of the revenue share, followed by Mountain Bikes (34%) and Touring Bikes (13%) respectively. <br><br>
 ![database](https://github.com/thwaythwayhtet/SQL-Data-Analystics-Portfolio-Project/blob/main/images/4.2.png) <br>

 **🔍 5.
 Data Segmentation** <br>
 1. Segment products into cost ranges and count how many products fall into each segment <br>
 ![database](https://github.com/thwaythwayhtet/SQL-Data-Analystics-Portfolio-Project/blob/main/images/5.1.1.png) <br>
 ![database](https://github.com/thwaythwayhtet/SQL-Data-Analystics-Portfolio-Project/blob/main/images/5.1.2.png) <br>

-2. Group customers into three segments based on their spending behavior.
+2. Group customers into three segments based on their spending behavior. <br>
-/*
+/* <br>
--- VIP: at least 12 months of history and spending more than €5,000.
+-- VIP: at least 12 months of history and spending more than €5,000. <br>
--- Regular: at least 12 months of history but spending €5,000 or less.
+-- Regular: at least 12 months of history but spending €5,000 or less. <br>
--- New: lifespan less than 12 months.
+-- New: lifespan less than 12 months.  <br>
 AND find the total number of customers by each group*/ <br>

 ![database](https://github.com/thwaythwayhtet/SQL-Data-Analystics-Portfolio-Project/blob/main/images/5.2.1.png) <br>